vaibhavi743/collection-manipulator/README.md

 It is an excellent project for beginners to understand how **Python dictionaries, lists, loops, conditional statements, and CRUD (Create, Read, Update, Delete) operations**.

-# 📖 Project Overview
+# 🎯 Project Objective

-The **Student Data Organizer** is a beginner-friendly Python application designed to organize student information.
+The main objective of this project is to learn and implement Python Collection concepts by managing student records using a **List of Dictionaries**.
+It demonstrates how CRUD operations can be performed efficiently in a menu-driven console application while following clean coding practices.

 Users can: